sunnynjoy/bike-sharing-ride-prediction/README.md

 Steps to setup the environment:
 ------------------------------

-conda create --name dlnd python=3
+conda create --name bikepro python=3

 Next, for different OS, we have to to call it's corresponding activation code as shown below

-Mac/Linux: >> source activate dlnd
+Mac/Linux: >> source activate bikepro
-Windows: >> activate dlnd
+Windows: >> activate bikepro

 conda install numpy matplotlib pandas jupyter notebook

 Load and prepare data from the data sets provided, train it and verify the output.

+once done, we can deactivate source using source deactivate bikepro